 No matter how hard she tried to dissuade us, we ignored her pleas and prepared to go.
 We prepared the best forkjembes and spades and ensured they were properly fixed.

 The material day came.
 All the young men in the village gathered for the journey.
 Even those in Nairobi who had not secured proper jobs were recalled by their kin in the village.
 Here was a job that was well paying without big a hustle.
 You could make kes 1200 a day by doing four piece-work.
 We were a bunch of over 200 young men all armed with forkjembes and spades.
 Some had mattocks too.
 We also had small travel bags (for those who were lucky to secure one) and paper bags carrying extra clothes or a piece of blanket.
 You were not going to be away in a remote foreign land for two weeks with just one pair of clothing.
-Some mothers were present to see their sons off giving them much needed advise to take the job seriously and not to misuse the money they were going to make while away.
+Some mothers were present to see their sons off giving them much needed advice to take the job seriously and not to misuse the money they were going to make while away.

 Everybody was giddy with excitement.
 We had confidence in spades.
 Rightly so because we were used to being paid kes 100 for a day’s work locally and kibarua was not so regular.
 You worked 4 days in a good week and the work was strenuous.
 Here was a contractor offering to pay kes 400 for a 20 feet long by 2 foot wide and 2 feet deep trench.